Next-DAO/atomicals-electrumx-docker/README.md

 Edit `docker-compose.yml`:

-- if BTC full node is running on another host, change `127.0.0.1` to the `ip` of the host.
+- Change `127.0.0.1` to `lan ip` of the bitcoin core host, eg: 192.168.50.2.
-- also you can change `nextdao:nextdao` to your `rpcuser:rpcpassword` in `bitcoin.conf
+- Also change `nextdao:nextdao` to your `rpcuser:rpcpassword` in `bitcoin.conf

 ### 2. Run the RPC server: